 This is a post from the Amateur Hour series my friend Corinne and I created last year.
 You can find all 12 weeks of writing at http://www.AmateurHourBlog.com or download the entire project as a PDF here.
-The other day I mindlessly scrolled my Instagram feed and fell victim to the most subtle evil of our generation.
-Without… Continue reading Comparison will kill you.
+A couple months ago Game Theory wrecked my perspective on Comparison.
+From the back row of a leadership conference, I… Continue reading Play the infinite game.